WZIS-FM

-WZIS-FM (Z90.7 FM) was formerly WMHD-FM, the student radio station at Rose-Hulman Institute of Technology in Terre Haute, Indiana.
-The broadcast studio was located on campus in the basement of the Baur-Sames Bogart Residence Hall, while the antenna was located across the Wabash in West Terre Haute, Indiana.
+WZIS-FM (90.7 MHz, "Z90.7") is the student radio station at Indiana State University in Terre Haute, Indiana.
+The broadcast studio is located on-campus on the third floor of Dreiser Hall, while the antenna is located across the Wabash in West Terre Haute, Indiana.

-The staff consisted of many dedicated volunteers which include undergraduate and graduate students, as well as faculty and staff.
+The staff consists of many dedicated volunteer staff and paid directors, which include undergraduate and graduate students, as a faculty staff advisor.